icub-tech-iit/outside-collaborators/README.md

 1. Make sure that **only org admins can manage the dashboard** repository.
 1. One org admin is required to create a **personal access token** (PAT) with full repo scope.
 1. Ceate in the dashboard a **secret** called `OUTSIDE_COLLABORATORS_TOKEN` where to store the admin PAT.
+1. You may consider enforcing the use of a [GitHub environment][5] to improve security.
 1. Edit the initial content of [groups](./groups).
 1. For each single repo of your org you aim to apply automation to, do:
     - Create the corresponding file in [repos](./repos) and add up the entries according to your needs.